 Disability Advocacy Certificate Program

-- Communicated their story on issues across multiple mediums (e.g. social media, blog posts, policy memos, Hill visits, presentations)
+Communicate their story on issues across multiple mediums

-- Described how different legislations impact the disability community on variety of different levels
+Describe how different legislation impact the disability community on variety of different levels

-- Understood their role and responsibility in the collective disability rights movement
+Understand their role and responsibility in the collective disability rights movement.

 2022 Course Topics